-2018 Audi A5
+2018 Audi A5 Review, Ratings, Specs, Prices, and Photos

 The 2018 Audi A5 gets a hatchback body style that adds a measure of utility to go with its sleek and sporty luxury cachet.

-With the A5, Audi marries style and luxury in a way that has helped grow the brand from also-ran to real contender.
-For 2018, the A5 lineup grows with a new Sportback variant that aims to capture the beauty of the A7 on a smaller, compact scale.
-It joins the A5 coupe and convertible.

-The A5 Sportback isn’t all that’s new for 2018.
-The whole lineup has been redesigned, getting a new platform, new engines, updated styling, more tech, and new safety features.
+The 2018 Audi A5 family grew this year.
+No longer just a coupe or convertible, the A5 range includes a slinky sedan that takes the two-door's silhouette and adds two more doors.
+It's the sedan-based-on-a-coupe-based-on-a-sedan trope that's popular with German automakers.

 The result is an A5 that is better than ever.
 It retains its aura as a style leader both inside and out, but now stands out for improved power and handling, a high-tech digital instrument cluster, and the new, more practical Sportback body style.
-With those strengths, we rate the A5 a 7.2.
+With those strengths, we rate the A5 a 7.5 on our overall scale.
 (Read more about how we rate cars.)

 The A5 shares its running gear with the A4 sedan and Q5 crossover.
 All A5s come with Audi’s Quattro all-wheel-drive system, though the coupe has the Quattro Ultra system, which can disconnect the rear axle to save fuel.